Mail::SpamAssassin::PerMsgStatus - per-message status (spam or not-spam)

 Jul 17 14:10:47 radish spamd[16670]: spamd: result: Y 22 - ALL_NATURAL, DATE_IN_FUTURE_03_06,DIET_1,DRUGS_ERECTILE,DRUGS_PAIN, TEST_FORGED_YAHOO_RCVD,TEST_INVALID_DATE,TEST_NOREALNAME, TEST_NORMAL_HTTP_TO_IP,UNDISC_RECIPS scantime=0.4,size=3138,user=jm, uid=1000,required_score=5.0,rhost=localhost,raddr=127.0.0.1, rport=33153,mid=<9PS291LhupY>,autolearn=spam

-must not contain =
+name and VALUE must not contain = or , characters, as it

 is important that these log lines are easy to parse.